VIB-CCB-BioIT/package-to-container/README.md

 ## Use the bioconda/recipes github to push your tool to bioconda.

-Bioconda (and conda-forge for non bioinformatics specific tools) has an in-depth guide available [here](https://bioconda.github.io/contributor/guidelines.html).
+Bioconda (and conda-forge for non bioinformatics specific tools) has an in-depth guide available [here](https://bioconda.github.io/contributor/guidelines.html) and [here](https://bioconda.github.io/tutorials/2024-adding-bioinformatic-software-to-bioconda.html).

 In short, you need to fork the bioconda/recipes github repository: https://github.com/bioconda/bioconda-recipes/ Then you need to add a folder for your tool in the `recipes` folder.
 Here you need to include a `meta.yaml` file with all the instructions for your tool to be published to bioconda and subsequently containerized in bio-containers.
 An example of my file can be found [here](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/flexi-formatter/meta.yaml).
 Once you've created the `meta.yaml` you can PR request to get it to build and merge in the bioconda-recipes github.
 Once this succesfully merges, your tool will be available in bioconda and also as a docker/singularity container: https://biocontainers.pro/